 • Reinforce authorization for access to restricted physical or digital resources:

 Establishing clear steps for all employees when responding to a security incident is of utmost importance, though even with proper training, the inevitable security incident may occur.
-Dependent upon the nature of one's business, training may already cover the processes to follow in the event of a security incident.
-Regardless of whether these steps are directly covered, all employees must know whom to contact, and the information to provide.
+Depending upon the nature of one's business, training may already cover the processes to follow in the event of a security incident.
+Regardless of whether these steps are directly covered, all employees must know whom to contact and what information to provide.

 • Establish security contacts within each organizational group to facilitate the response to an incident:

-• Security contacts encourage the reporting of security incidents at the time they are discovered
+• Security contacts encourage reporting security incidents right at the time they are discovered.

-• Security contacts may have the ability to respond to an incident locally, which may improve response time and security incident outcomes
+• Security contacts may be able to respond to an incident locally, which may improve response time and security incident outcomes.

 • Establish a clear process for both security contacts and the incident reporter: